A Guide to Paratransit Services

 No waiting time

-XPB lets callers schedule trips without having to wait for the next available scheduler.
+Both allow users to schedule trips without having to wait for the next available reservations agent.

-When scheduling your trip, please provide Paratransit schedulers with a specific building name and number within the complex.
-The operator will pick up the rider at that specific building.
-If a rider's building is located within a gated community and requires special entry, notify the security office to arrange entry for the Paratransit vehicle before pick-up time.
-If the rider does not arrange entry, and the vehicle is unable to enter the pick-up area, the rider will be considered a No-Show.
-(See WHAT IS A NO-SHOW OR SAME-DAY CANCELLATION?)
+When scheduling your trip, please provide the reservationist with a specific building name and number within the complex.
+The operator will pick you up at that specific building.
+If your building is located within a gated community and requires special entry, notify the security office to arrange entry for the Paratransit vehicle before pick-up time.

 Riders with pick-ups at nursing homes should meet the operator in front of the main lobby.
 Operators are not permitted to go to rooms to pick up riders.
 Operators cannot assist riders in and out of a nursing home.
 Nursing home staff should be ready to assist the individual out, if necessary.
 Riders will unload in front of the main lobby of the nursing home.